Agoric/documentation/main/REPL/priceAuthority.md

  - `brandOut` `{ Brand }`
  - Returns: `{ Notifier }`

 Returns a notifier for the specified brands.
+Different `PriceAuthorie`s may i ssue these at very different rates.

 ## `quoteGiven(amountIn, brandOut)`
  - `amountIn` `{ Amount }`
  - `brandOut` `{ Brand }`
  - Returns: `{ Promise<PriceQuote> }`

-Returns a price quote corresponding to the specified amount. **tyg todo: Should I add "in the specified brand"?**
+Returns a price quote corresponding to the specified amount in the specified brand.

 ## `quoteWanted(brandIn, amountOut)`
  - `brandIn` `{ Brand }`
  - `amountOut` `{ Amount }`
  - Returns: `{ Promise<PriceQuote> }`

-Returns a price quote for the specified amount in the specified brand. **tyg todo: Should I add "in the specified brand"?**
+Returns a price quote for the specified amount in the specified brand.

 ## `getQuoteIssuer(brandIn, brandOut)`
  - `brandIn` `{ Brand }`